unconed/TermKit/Node-API.md

 `pipes` is an object with the 5 TermKit pipes: Data In/Out, View In/Out, and Error Out.

 `exit` is a function to call when ending the process.
 This call can be nested inside asynchronous closures.
 Pass `true` for success, `false` for error, -1 for success with warnings.
 You can pass out additional meta-data in the second argument, though this is currently not used for anything.

+`environment` is a read-only object with name-value pairs containing the execution environment.

 ## Pipes